dn-m/Music/Sources/Duration/README.md

 ### ProportionTree

-A `ProportionTree` is a hierarchical model of relative durational values without a specificed `Duration` container size.
+A `ProportionTree` is a `typealias` for `Tree<Int,Int>`, from the [`dn-m/Structure/DataStructures`](https://dn-m.github.io/Packages/Structure/Modules/DataStructures/index.html) module, which provides a hierarchical model of relative durational values without a specificed `Duration` container size.
 A `ProportionTree` can be as simple as a pair of eighth notes,

 ```Swift
 let eighthPair: ProportionTree = .branch(1, [1,1])